 Arrested on a DWI Intoxication Assault charge in Fort Worth or Tarrant County, Texas?
-Our Fort Worth Criminal Defense Law Firm offers experienced DWI attorneys and former Tarrant County and Dallas County prosecutors who can help fight your charge.
+Our Criminal Defense Law Firm offers experienced DWI attorneys and former Tarrant County prosecutors who can help fight your charge.
+All of our criminal defense attorneys are former Tarrant County prosecutors who have combined to try over 200 criminal jury trials, including over 100 jury trials for misdemeanor and felony DWI related offenses.

 CALL TODAY AT 877-208-3382